odkr/lpassh-add/MANUAL.rst

 LPASSH_ADD_LPASS_PATH_REGEX
    A basic regular expression. **lpassh-add** assumes that any item in your LastPass database the path of which matches this expression describes an SSH key.
-If you set this variable to the empty string ("") or any other expression that matches any string, **lpassh-add** will assume that *every* item in your LastPass database describes an SSH key.
+If you set this variable to a regular expression that matches any string, for instance, the empty string (""), then **lpassh-add** will assume that *every* item in your LastPass database describes an SSH key.
    This is a *bad* idea.
 (Default if not set: "ssh".)

 LPASSH_ADD_USERNAME
    A LastPass username.
 If set, **lpassh-add** uses this username to log